AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 ## Assign a task in a list

 You can assign tasks in a list or a report when any of the assignments fields are visible in the list's view.
 This is a faster way to assign tasks.
-This article describes how to modify assignments for one task in a list.&nbsp;For information about modifying multiple assignments for multiple tasks in a list, see [Modify multiple user assignments in a task list](../../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md).
+This article describes how to modify assignments for one task in a list.
+For information about modifying multiple assignments for multiple tasks in a list, see [Modify multiple user assignments in a task list](../../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md).

 Depending on which field is visible in the view, you can assign the following entities to the task: